chore(deps): update dependency numpy to v1.26.4 #16

 The hook function

-has been deprecated andthe demonstration of its use in tool/allocation_tracking has been
+PyDataMem_SetEventHookhas been deprecated andthe demonstration of its use in tool/allocation_tracking has been

 removed.
 The ability to track allocations is now built-in to python